Blog Profiles: History Blogs

 This is a cool blog, and it covers a huge amount of information.
 It’s authored by writer J.L.
 Bell, of Massachusetts, who specializes in the start of the American Revolution in and around Boston.

 “He is particularly interested in the experiences of children in 1765-75,” the blog says.
-“He has published scholarly papers and popular articles for both children and adults.
+It continues, “He has published scholarly papers and popular articles for both children and adults.
 He was consultant for an episode of History Detectives, and contributed to a display at Minute Man National Historic Park.”

 Bell is a prolific writer about this time in history in Boston.